I4Give Foundation: Background

 On 1 February 2020, three of Daniel and Leila's Abdallah's children walked with their four other relatives down Bettington Road, Oatlands, to get ice cream.
-However, while walking, a driver under the influence of drugs and alcohol struck the seven children, the parents' three children and their cousin, dying.
-The three other children were hospitalised, two recovering afterwards, one receiving permanent brain damage.
-The driver was charged with 20 offences including four counts each of manslaughter, dangerous driving occasioning death, and driving with a high-range blood alcohol reading and driving through a red light.
+However, while walking, a driver identified as Samuel Davidson under the influence of drugs and alcohol struck the seven children, with the parents' three children and their cousin dying.
+The three other children were hospitalised, with two recovering afterwards, and one receiving permanent brain damage.
+Samuel was charged with 20 offences including four counts each of manslaughter, dangerous driving occasioning death, and driving with a high-range blood alcohol reading and driving through a red light.
 He later had his 28-year sentence reduced to 20 years, 15 of those years without parole.
 Three days after the deaths, Leila Abdallah publicly forgave the driver, stating "Right now I can't hate him [...]
 I think in my heart to forgive him, but I want the court to be fair.
 It's all about fairness.
 I'm not going to hate him, because that's not who we are."
 She later confirmed her forgiveness, stating "we have forgiven him so we are able to grieve peacefully".
-The crash occurred at the Oatlands Golf Course perimeter, however after fighting for a memorial to be placed 200 meters from the site of the crash, it was denied.
+The crash occurred at the Oatlands Golf Course perimeter.
+A memorial 200 meters from site of the crash was proposed, but denied.
 Local Member of Parliament Geoff Lee, Prime Minister (at the time) Scott Morrison, and Oppositions Leader Chris Minns criticised the move, Lee calling it "cold hearted", and Morrison stating that the move was "distressing", and that he was talking to Australian Premier Dominic Perrottet about the denial.
 Daniel Abdallah labeled the move "disappointing".
 The memorial was later approved to be built, and was built on the Saturday 3 February 2024.
 Its opening was welcomed by politicians such as Anthony Albanese and Chris Minns.
 The family later had another child named Selina, a mix of the two daughters names that died in the incident, Sienna and Angelina.